alsmola/graphgrc/scf/tda-15-developerthreatanalysis&flawremediation.md

-# SCF - %!S(string=TDA-15 - Developer Threat Analysis & Flaw Remediation)
+# SCF - TDA-15 - Developer Threat Analysis & Flaw Remediation
 Mechanisms exist to require system developers and integrators to create a Security Test and Evaluation (ST&E) plan and implement the plan under the witness of an independent party.
 ## Mapped framework controls
 ### SOC 2